tieppt/nttp/apps/client/src/app/core/README.md

 This directory include all directives for this Feature

+## `pipes` - optional

+This directory include all pipes for this Feature

 ## `validators` - optional

 This directory include all validator functions/directives for this Feature